RicardoQiu/cse543t-project/README.md

 (Please feel free to make any change)

 ### Note
-#### currently, this repo is public, hopefully, you guys can add your email address associated with github account to the following line so that I can add you guys as collaborators and make this repo private.
+#### Currently, this repo is public.
+Hopefully, you guys can add your email address associated with github account to the following line so that I can add you guys as collaborators and make this repo private.

 #### Email Addresses: